Thursday, October 1, 2020

 After all, they have families, too.

-Here's a thought or two: I think we should all unplug from the news outlets on the internet, turn off the TV after the first 5 minutes of a newscast (thats when you get the updates), and try to relax a little.
-Use some common sense with all of this information and don't try to second guess or read into what you are told. (for your own sake, limit time on social media unless you are there to read funny X-ray tech memes) Spend time outdoors, taking a walk with your dog or simply unwinding with a glass of wine on the patio.
+I think we should all unplug from the news outlets on the internet, turn off the TV after the first 5 minutes of a newscast, and try to stay calm.
+For your own sake, limit time on social media.
+Spend time outdoors, taking a walk with your dog or simply unwinding with a glass of wine on the patio.
 We are whipping ourselves into a frenzy of fear that will have much longer-lasting and wide-ranging effects than a few weeks of social distancing.
+Is this the Millenial's new 911?
+Is it everyone's?

 Tuesday, March 3, 2020